ThomasWong2022/ThomasWong2022.github.io/_posts/-2025-05-01-PythonTechStack.md

   - [PyTorch-lightning](https://github.com/Lightning-AI/pytorch-lightning)
   - [Jax](https://github.com/jax-ml/jax)

-Work to do: integrate the above with polars so that simple MLP can be trained as polars functions/expressions
+Work to do: integrate the above with polars so that a simple MLP can be trained as polars functions/expressions

 ### Reinforcement Learning
   - [Ray-RLlib](https://docs.ray.io/en/latest/rllib/index.html)